Understanding the Competitive Tool Landscape

 • Invaluable historical PPC data for reverse engineering successful ad campaigns.

-• Straightforward interface that is easy for beginners to navigate.
+• Straightforward interface that is easy for beginners to use.

 Cons: